Rotzbua/arduino-dw1000/README.md

  * **DW1000Time:** Container entities that handle DW1000 specific timing values.
 These are required to allow accurate timestamps and time based computations; they aid in avoiding potential precision and capacity problems of standard number formats in Arduino and basically are wrapper objects for 64-bit signed integer data types; most importantly they take care of all bit-to-time-and-distance (and vice versa) conversions.

- * **DW1000Ranging:** Contain all functions which allow to make the ranging protocole.
+ * **DW1000Ranging:** Contain all functions which allow to make the ranging protocol.

- * **DW1000Device:** Contain all informations (long address, short ephemeral address, DW1000Time of transition)  about a distant device (anchor or tag) on the same network.
+ * **DW1000Device:** Contain all information (long address, short ephemeral address, DW1000Time of transition)  about a distant device (anchor or tag) on the same network.

  * **DW1000Mac:** This class is a child of the DW1000Device class and allow to generate the MAC frame for his DW1000Device parent.